Ayush123-ux-ai/Indian_Airline_Price_Analysis_EDA/README.md

 ## 🎯 Objectives
 * Clean and preprocess the airline dataset for accurate analysis.
-Explore how airline type affects ticket prices.
-Analyze the impact of total stops on flight prices.
-Identify the most expensive and cheapest flights.
-Understand travel patterns based on source and destination cities.
-Study how flight duration influences ticket prices.
-Generate business insights from the data.

-## Dataset Information
-Total Records: 10,683 flights

-Year: 2019

-Region: Domestic flights within India

-Format: .xlsx

-File Used:Data_Train_xlsx

-Key Columns: Airline, Date of Journey, Source, Destination, Route, Duration, Total Stops, Additional Info, Price

-## Key Insights
-The analysis reveals several important trends in airline ticket pricing.
-One-stop flights emerged as the most common option, suggesting that airlines optimize routes around shorter or single-stop journeys due to high demand.
-Premium carriers such as Jet Airways Business consistently offer the highest-priced tickets, while budget airlines like  SpiceJet dominate the lower price segments.
-The study also highlights that ticket prices vary significantly based on journey timing, with peak-hour flights generally more expensive.
-Although flights with more stoppages usually have longer travel durations, these routes are not always cheaper—indicating that pricing also depends on demand and operational decisions.
-Together, these insights help illustrate how airline type, route structure, duration, and timing collectively influence airfare pricing.

-## Technologies Used
-Python

-Pandas – Data Cleaning & Manipulation

-Matplotlib & Seaborn – Data Visualization

-NumPy – Numerical Computation

-Jupyter Notebook

-## Visualizations
-Some of the key plots and analyses include:

-Price distribution by airline and source city

-Cheapest and most expensive routes

-Impact of total stops on pricing

-Flight frequency by day/month
-Duration vs. Price relationship

-## Conclusion
-The analysis reveals interesting trends in the Indian aviation market, highlighting how flight duration, stoppages, and timing influence ticket prices.
-These insights can aid travelers, airlines, and analysts in understanding the dynamics of flight pricing and route selection.
+* Explore how airline type affects ticket prices.
+* Analyze the impact of total stops on flight prices.
+* Identify the most expensive and cheapest flights.
+* Understand travel patterns based on source and destination cities.
+* Study how flight duration influences ticket prices.
+* Generate business insights from the data.

+## 📊 Dataset Information
+* Total Records: 10,683 flights
+* Year: 2019
+* Region: Domestic flights within India
+* Format: .xlsx
+* File Used:Data_Train_xlsx
+## Key Features (Columns)
+* Airline
+* Date_of_Journey
+* Source
+* Destination
+* Route
+* Dep_Time
+* Arrival_Time
+* Duration
+* Total_Stops
+* Additional_Info
+* Price

+## ⚙️ Project Workflow
+# Data Loading
+* Imported dataset using Pandas
+# Data Cleaning
+* Handled missing values
+* Removed irrelevant information
+* Converted date and time columns
+* Standardized categorical variables
+# Feature Engineering
+* Extracted Journey Day and Month
+* Converted Duration into numeric format
+* Created new useful variables for analysis
+# Exploratory Data Analysis (EDA)
+* Analyzed price distributions
+* Studied relationships between features
+* Compared airline pricing strategies
+# Data Visualization
+* Created visual insights using Matplotlib and Seaborn

+## 📈 Key Business Questions
+* Which airline has the highest ticket prices?
+* Which airline provides the cheapest flights?
+* How does the number of stops affect ticket prices?
+* Which routes are most expensive?
+* How does flight duration impact pricing?
+* Which cities have the highest average airfare?
+* Do additional services affect ticket price?

+## 🛠️ Technologies Used
+* Python
+* Pandas – Data Cleaning & Manipulation
+* Matplotlib & Seaborn – Data Visualization
+* NumPy – Numerical Computation
+* Jupyter Notebook

+## 📊 Visualizations
+The project includes several visual analyses, such as:
+* Price distribution by airline
+* Price comparison by source city
+* Impact of total stops on pricing
+* Flight frequency by month
+* Duration vs Price relationship
+* Cheapest vs most expensive routes

+## 🔍 Key Insights
+* One-stop flights are the most common travel option.
+* Jet Airways Business flights are among the most expensive.
+* Budget airlines like SpiceJet and IndiGo dominate lower price segments.
+* Flight prices vary significantly depending on journey timing and airline type.
+* Flights with more stops generally have longer travel durations.
+* Interestingly, some non-stop flights are among the cheapest, challenging the common assumption that direct flights are always expensive.